ameniGa/Go-ToDo/README.md

     make test

 ### run client CLI
-- to use client cli you have to build the client and run grpc server.
-- for more information about how to use the client cli, try help command:
+ to use client cli you have to build the client and run grpc server. for more information about how to use the client cli, try help command.

     ./grpcClient help

 ### run http server
     make runhttp